If you would like to jump to a specific video in our packing video series, just follow the links below:

 Packing pots and pans

 Pots and pans should be packed in a medium-sized carton.
 Approximately three pots or pans can be nested, one inside the other.
-Tear or cut some pieces of your packing paper (large enough so that they will line the entire interior of the largest pan).
+Wrap in packing paper (large enough so that they will line the entire interior of the largest pan).

 - Place two or three sheets of your lining paper in the larger pan